aaravj4/BSE_Template_Portfolio/index.md

         break
 ```
 # Third milestone code
-The third milestone code is the same as the second milestone code except for the fact that it integrates an emailing system that sends an email to me every time a person is detected in front of my camera.
-We can create this email using a MIMEMultipart object which is created in a method 'email_new' that takes in a subject, message, and image as arguments.
-As soon as the label is equal to 'person', the email sends a message and an attachment of the person.
+The third milestone code is the same as the second one except that it integrates an emailing system that sends an email to me every time a person is detected in front of my camera.
+We can create this email using a MIMEMultipart object created in a method 'email_new' that takes in a subject, message, and image as arguments.
+As soon as the label is equal to 'person,' the email sends a message and an attachment of the person.
 ```c++
 import cv2
 import cvlib as cv